DefinitivVair0/VBAN-Translator/VbanTranslator/README.md

 1. Select mode using the check box
 1. Insert your VBAN-TEXT name (when using pure ASCII mode this has to be exactly 16 characters long)
 1. Click "Translate" (this will copy the output into your clipboard)

+Note that you will see an error LED lighting up on the VBAN stream.
+This is because each time you send a command a counter will increase so that the receiver can check if there were any missing/duplicate packets.
+Since you would need to change the command every time this counter will allways be 0 in the translated command, causing the error.
+BUT the command still registers normally and does not get ignored.

+## Example
+The command `Strip[1].Mute = 1;` should be sent to VM/Matrix on the VBAN-TEXT Stream "Cool16CharStream"

+Since the header has to be embedded into the ASCII string you will get this output:

+VBANR\00\00\00Cool16CharStream\00\00\00\00Strip[1].Mute = 1; (Pure ASCII off)

+VBANR  Cool16CharStream    Strip[1].Mute = 1; (Pure ASCII on)